AndrewPaulLund/cs205project/README.md

 #### Lessons Learned

-We found that the Samtools package is a large and complex code base which certainly takes much time and expert expertise to fully comprehend.
-As such, this project that we had defined to parallelize the samtools package is certainly a significant endeavour and perhaps much more than what is typically achievable for a class project.
-That said, the Samtools package is a very widely utilized package, having received more than 15,000+ citations (https://www.ncbi.nlm.nih.gov/pubmed/19505943).
+We found that the SAMtools suite is a large and complex code base requiring great time and expertise to fully comprehend.
+As such, this parallelization project was a significant endeavor and perhaps much more than what is typically achievable for a class project.
+That said, the SAMtools package is a very widely utilized package, having received more than 15,000+ citations (https://www.ncbi.nlm.nih.gov/pubmed/19505943).
 Indeed, we certainly believe that our efforts here to parallelize the package would bring significant general benefits to the community.

 #### Future Work

-Having implement these parallization strategies on the samtools package, we intend to apply it to a large dataset.
+Having implemented the parallelization strategies above, we intend to apply it to a larger dataset.
 In particular, the methodologies and optimization strategies we outlined here would be applied towards the future analysis of a ~400TB dataset on a supercomputer.

-Though we have difficulties in establishing the reading of the index file structure here in this project, we plan to continue this effort.
-With this, it should enable us to achieve better and more efficient paralllelization and load balancing.
+Though we had difficulties in establishing the reading of the index file structure here in this project, we plan to continue this effort.
+With this, it should enable us to achieve better and more efficient parallelization and load balancing.